-Jeff Simmons begins his ninth season as a full-time assistant and 13th overall on the Carnegie Mellon staff in 2018 working with the running backs and wide receivers.
-Simmons is also responsible for running the offensive special teams after being promoted to offensive special teams coordinator in 2015.
+Jeff Simmons begins his 10th season as a full-time assistant and 14th overall on the Carnegie Mellon staff in 2019 working with the running backs and wide receivers.
+Simmons is also responsible for running the special teams after being promoted to special teams coordinator in 2019 following a four-year stint as the offensive special teams coordinator.

 During his first nine years on staff, Simmons was the running backs and wide receivers coach before transitioning to running backs, H-backs and tight ends.
-Last season, Simmons jump back to the roll of wide receivers coach.
+In 2017, Simmons jump back to the roll of wide receivers coach.

 As running backs coach, Simmons coached Sam Benger who became Carnegie Mellon’s career rushing leader his junior season and ended his career with 5,376 yards and 390 points, the most in program history.
 The William V. Campbell Trophy Finalist, regarded as the academic equivalent of the Heisman Trophy and given annually to the absolute football best scholar-athlete in the nation amongst all Divisions, became the first back in program history to rush for 1,000 yards in three straight seasons.

 Simmons’ also mentored the programs all-time leading receiver in 2017.
 John Prather set the all-time career marks in receiver for yards (3,077), receptions (194) and touchdown receptions (25).

 During his junior campaign, Benger set the school’s single-season rushing touchdown and scoring record with 28 touchdowns and 170 points.
 Benger repeated as the Presidents’ Athletic Conference (PAC) Offensive Player of the Year following the 2016 campaign.
 He was also named to two All-American squads - American Football Coaches Association (AFCA) and D3football.com.
 He was awarded Eastern College Athletic Conference (ECAC) Division III South Offensive Player of the Year honors.